 The following journal entry corresponds to the initial asset purchase of a piece of machinery costing $25,000:

-Then, using the straight-line method with $0 salvage value and 10 years of useful life, the journal entry for recording depreciation expense at the end of the year would look like:
+Then, using the straight-line method with $0 residual value and 10 years of useful life, the journal entry for recording depreciation expense at the end of the year would look like:

 Gain better visibility into your business’s finances

-Depreciation can be a powerful tool for businesses to spread the cost of an asset over its useful life, offering tax, accounting, and financial planning advantages.
+Depreciation can be a powerful tool for businesses to spread the cost of fixed assets over their useful life, offering tax, accounting, and financial planning advantages.

 For additional support managing business finances, turn to BILL.
 As an all-in-one financial operations platform, BILL helps businesses create and send invoices, pay bills, manage expenses, and access credit from within the same system.